top of page

 Walking through Hidden Springs Canyon Mecca Hills

-This is not the famous 'Mecca Painted Canyon' but the colored layers on the hillside were amazing in the midday sun.
+This is not the famous 'Mecca Painted Canyon' but the colored layers on the hillside were amazing in the early morning sun.
 If you are interested in our hike of 'Painted Canyon and Ladder Canyon', click here to be redirected to that blog.

 Fortunately there were long stretches in the wash with hard compacted sediment so we weren't forced to plod through beach-like sand the entire time.

 Sheep Hole Oasis is the second oasis on this trail.
 Although it's reported to be an important source of water for big horn sheep, during our visits in October and April we didn't see any evidence of surface water and the palms did not appear as healthy as in the Hidden Spring Oasis.
-Has movement along the faults caused groundwater to be diverted away from this oasis?
-Time will tell.
+Could fault movements have redirected groundwater away from this oasis?
+Only time will reveal the answer.

 Mecac Hills grotto trail to Sheep Hole Oasis

-Probably the most challenging part of today's hike was finding a path out of the wash and on to the ridge above us.
+Probably the most difficult part of today's hike was locating a route out of the wash and onto the ridge above us.

 Climbing out of Sheep Hole Oasis to Ridge Mecca Hills grotto trail